anyakeller/akeller-react-templates/README.md

-# A bunch of shotty Create React App Templates
+# A bunch of shoddy Create React App Templates

+### Fior Di Latte
+Base theme with react-router and navbar

+### test-template
+A place to test out the templates